 25.3.G.4 Expansion of Certain Public and Semipublic Facilities

 b.
-Temporary use of off-site facilities for an existing public elementary (including pre-kindergarten and kindergarten), middle, junior high, or senior high school shall be allowed in the districts described in Paragraph a above subject to the following:
+Temporary use of off-site facilities for an existing educational facility, primary (including pre-kindergarten and kindergarten), educational facility, secondary shall be allowed in the districts described in Paragraph a above subject to the following:

 i.
 The temporary use shall be allowed for a period not to exceed two (2) years.
 An extension of the two (2) year limit may be granted upon request to or by the City Council.
 A City Council motion duly adopted shall effectuate the extension.